-Groups such as the Werribee River Association provide local knowledge, local initiatives, add value, protect investment by authorities and government and provide opportunities to meet engagement targets or strategies and help build success.
-WRivA has brought knowledge and advocacy to the benefit of all, through ongoing work in water quality, platypus and other wildlife surveys, flora research, rehabilitation initiatives, advocacy and participation in integrated catchment management, natural resource management, strategic actions and education.
+Environmental organisations such as the Werribee River Association provide local knowledge, local initiatives, add value, protect investment by authorities and government and provide opportunities to meet engagement targets or strategies and help build success.
+WRivA has brought knowledge and advocacy to the benefit of all, through ongoing work in water quality, platypus and other wildlife surveys, flora research, rehabilitation initiatives, advocacy and participation in integrated catchment management, natural resource management, strategic actions, and education.

 The Werribee Riverkeeper works towards: